-Michigan has included travel costs for a motor carrier lieutenant and motor carrier sergeant to attend the IFTA/IRP Manager's and Law Enforcement Workshop.
+IFTA/IRP Manager's and Law Enforcement Workshop - MSP-CVED has included travel costs for two motor carrier sergeants to attend the IFTA/IRP Manager's and Law Enforcement Workshop.
 This workshop will provide an in-depth exploration of issues impacting IRP, IFTA, law enforcement, and the motor carrier industry in general.
-The current location of the 2018 workshop is unknown; therefore, average out of state travel costs was included in the budget.
+The workshop is anticipated to be held in Milwaukee, Wisconsin; therefore, travel costs relative to that city were included in the budget.

-Michigan expects that FMCSA will hold a national MCSAP grant planning meeting during the year.
-Michigan plans to send three personnel to the meeting.
+MSP-CVED expects that FMCSA will hold a national MCSAP grant planning meeting during the year.
+MSP-CVED plans to send four personnel to the meeting.
 The current location is unknown; therefore, last year's actual costs were used in projected travel costs.

-Michigan expects to send several enforcement members to the following FMCSA National Training Center training sessions: a new motor carrier specialist sergeant and a new motor carrier investigator to the Investigative Safety Analysis training, a motor carrier specialist sergeant to the Master Instructor Development training, a motor carrier officer to the Electronic Logging Devices Instructor training, a motor carrier lieutenant to the ITD/PRISM Deployment Workshop, and a motor carrier officer to the Level VI Inspection Instructor training.
-The current locations are all unknown; therefore, average out of state travel costs was included in the budget.
+MSP-CVED expects to send several enforcement members to the following FMCSA National Training Center training sessions: one investigator to the Investigative Safety Analysis training, three enforcement members to Master Instructor Development training, and four to Roadside Instructor Recertification training.
+The current locations of the training are unknown; therefore, average out of state travel costs were included in the budget.

-Michigan expects to send two motor carrier officers to a Florida Highway Patrol Commercial Vehicle Enforcement staff hosted CMV Post-Crash Inspection training planned for two weeks.
+MSP-CVED expects to send three motor carrier officers to a Florida Highway Patrol Commercial Vehicle Enforcement staff hosted CMV Post-Crash Inspection training planned for two weeks.